Requirements for the Master's Thesis (Plan I)

 The student should communicate with all members of the thesis committee on an ongoing basis while working on his/her thesis.

 The thesis will be presented at an open meeting.
 The thesis advisor and at least one other member of thesis committee and a member of the Graduate Committee must be present at this presentation.
-Details on scheduling the presentation are given here.

 The official University copy of the thesis must be submitted to the Graduate College prior to the announced deadline.
 In addition, the following forms must be submitted to the Graduate College along with the completed manuscript: